ShahrzadSoltanieh/team_project/data/README_Team19.md

 Will policy holders who have health insurance be interested in purchasing additional vehicle insurance?
 ### What tasks need to be completed to get to your final output?
 After selecting the dataset, we will use heat maps of regression variables to identify correlations and and visualize key variables and attributes within the dataset.
 We will assign numerical values to binary variables and further explore the dataset relationships using visualization methods and modeling (scatter plots, histograms, box plots, etc.).
 Using this information, we will then design, implement, and test regression.

+## Data Workbooks:
+### 1. Preliminary_Study.ipynb
+This workbook explores the relationships between key data attributes and variables within the selected dataset.
+### 2. Regression Analysis [TO UPDATE NAME ONCE FINALIZED]
+This workbook contains the design, implementation, and test of regression using the selected dataset.

 ## Rules of Engagement - Team 19